thornewman/snmptastic/README.md

   Perl daemon as the configuration is passed as a command line parameter during launch.

-  One may safely move  snmptastic.conf to /etc if so desired for example
+  One may safely move  snmptastic.conf to /etc if desired for example

 * It is suggested the default tracking/ directory be used; this extracts into snmptastic/tracking when the tarfile is unzipped.